AtelesPaniscus/codepens/README.md

 The Orbitron font is for use in the Java Script Calculator.
 The sounds are for use by the Pomodoro Clock.

+Thumbnails for each codepen project created and added by hand.
+They are referenced by the revised Personal Portfolio page.

 <!-- EOF -->